 A pre-war Wirgin Edinex with Wirgin-Wiesbaden Gewironar 50/4.5 lens.
-Like the example above it has a Vario shutter, but without the Art Deco design.
-Another difference was the film transport.
-On this example, the wind knob needed to be rotated clockwise, whereas on the example above it was counterclockwise.
-Thus, the film was wound in different ways.
-Presumably the change was made to improve the connection between the film and the sprocket wheel.
+It differs from the two above in its film transport.
+Note that on this example the wind knob needed to be rotated clockwise, whereas on the examples above it was counterclockwise.
+Thus, the film was wound in a different way onto the wind spool.
+Presumably this change was made to improve the connection between the film and the sprocket wheel.

 Rear view of the same Wirgin Edinex showing the depth-of-field table at the back.
-Earlier models lacked this table, whereas later models had hinged or removable backs to aid film loading.
+Earlier models like the other ones above lacked this table, whereas later models had hinged or removable backs to aid film loading.